amphp/http-client-cache/README.md

 ## Usage

 Currently, only a `SingleUserCache` is provided.
-Therefore it is unsafe to use a single instance for multiple users, e.g. different access tokens.
+Therefore, it is unsafe to use a single instance for multiple users, e.g. different access tokens.

 ```php
 use Amp\Cache\FileCache;